 And you should, too.

-If you’re not a high-level weightlifter, spend a few months squatting heavy and correctly with the amount of range of motion that you have.
+If you’re not an elite-level weightlifter, spend a few months squatting heavy and correctly with the amount of range of motion that you have.
 Take off your lifters.
 Even if it’s just for a few warm-up reps or weights you feel comfortable at.
 Stop relying on them in workouts where maximal weight is not the goal.

 You’ll find that the more time you spend working your own range of motion, without an elevated heel, the more mobile and stable you become.